rlicata34/se_project_express/README.md

     * Clothing Item Management: Create, delete, and like/dislike clothing items.
     * Weather-Specific Classification: Items are categorized by weather type (hot, warm, cold).
     * Database Integration: Persistent storage using MongoDB and Mongoose.
+    *User registration to the database.
+    *User authentication: JWT created upon login to authorize requests.

 ## Technologies Used